Fees & Frequently Asked Questions

 How long is this going to take?

-• I tell clients to be ready and willing to commit to at least six months of work.
-Many of my clients work with me for a year or longer.
+• I require clients to make a 6-month commitment in order to work with me.
+Most of my clients work with me for a year or longer.
 The intuitive depth work I do with clients is metaphorically akin to neurosurgery.
 The work is intensive, complicated, nuanced and takes many hours to complete.
 If you aren’t ready or able to commit the time and energy required to do the work, and stop before the work is done, it’s like getting up from the operating table, halfway through surgery with your brain exposed.
-We need to be able to finish the work and close the wound so you can recovery properly.
+We need to be able to finish the work and close up so you can recovery properly.

 Why do you require 3, 80-minute sessions per month and ask clients to make a 6-month commitment?